cloudnative-pg/cloudnative-pg/docs/src/replication.md

 continuous recovery.

-PostgreSQL 9.0 (2010) enhanced it with WAL streaming and read-only replicas via *hot standby*, while 9.1 (2011) introduced synchronous replication at transaction level (for RPO=0 clusters).
+PostgreSQL 9.0 (2010) enhanced it with WAL streaming and read-only replicas via *hot standby*, while 9.1 (2011) introduced synchronous replication at the transaction level (for RPO=0 clusters).
 Cascading replication was released with PostgreSQL 9.2 (2012).
 The foundations of logical replication were laid in PostgreSQL 9.4, while version 10 (2017) introduced native support for the